 This XL is a slightly larger version of Exotac’s original NanoStriker.
 With a marginally thicker ferrocerium and magnesium rod, and a larger tungsten carbide striking tool, the XL is easier to hold and can produce a hotter spark.
 The tiny tool fits on a keychain and can easily be screwed apart and then reassembled into the fire starter.
 When screwed together, it’s also completely waterproof.

 What makes these better than your average box of matches?
 Everything.
 To be honest, saying that these matches by UCO are stormproof may actually be an understatement.
 Once lit, they will keep their flame in high winds or heavy downpours.
 Hell, submerge them in water (briefly) or bury them in dirt and they’ll still stay lit.
 The carrying case they come with is hardy as well.
 It’s watertight, floats, and won’t crush under extreme pressure.
-In each kit you’ll find 25 matches and three strike surfaces.
+In each kit, you’ll find 25 matches and a trio of striker pads.

 This fire starter comes in a bag — a waterproof and resealable bag.
 Included is a Fire Lite Sparker, 20 of the brand’s waterproof tinders (Waterproof Tinder Quik ignites) and fire starting instructions.
 The sparker has a flint wheel that produces a spark, and each piece of tinder will burn for two minutes and is impervious to both wind and water.
 In all, the kit weighs less than half an ounce, fits your pocket and is ridiculously easy to ignite.